 If your business has operated for only part of any of those years, you must use a reasonable estimate of what your turnover would have been if you were in business for the full year.

-Use the following table to assist you with your calculation.
+Use worksheet 1 on the next page to assist you with your calculation.